Mcilhaggis/accessible-3d-scene-viewer-react/README.md

 - Render if there is more than one on the webpage using its repsenctive json file to populate content.
 - Click/or tab on an area and use lookAt() to focus in on an area
 - Reduced motion and reduced color scheme considerations
+- A small window with any labelled text that is static at the side of the screen

 ## Stretch goals
 - Having a test page for users to test lighting, camera position and scale